Shaft (1971 film): Soundtrack

-For Hayes' remarkable composition, he received a combination of public praise, notable critical reception, and awards.
-Only a few weeks after the release of the film, Hayes' soundtrack album had already earned $2 million and had gone platinum.
+The soundtrack received praise and awards.
+Only a few weeks after the release of the film, the soundtrack album had earned $2 million and had gone platinum.The soundtrack to Shaft did not go platinum a few weeks after the release of the film.
+No recording could have gone platinum in 1971, as the category was not introduced by the Recording Industry Association of America until 1976.
+The soundtrack was certified gold by the RIAA in 1996.
+RIAA gold and platinum retrieved 22 May 2023.
 "The Shaft theme became so popular that it was heard everywhere, from nightclubs to halftime at football games."
 (Guerrero 1993) Hayes was also nominated for two Academy Awards for Best Original Dramatic Score and for Best Original Song with the 'Theme from Shaft.'.
 When he won for Best Original Song, it was the first time an African American composer had won an Academy Award.
 "The 45-single release of the record topped the US charts, hit number 4 in the UK and is still popular today, enjoying a new lease of life as a cellphone ring tone."